 All new applicants must:

-- Submit a completed admission application, fee, and two (2) letters of recommendation before the published deadline.
+- Submit a completed admission application, and two (2) letters of recommendation (see forms below).

 - Be eighteen (18) years of age or older by the starting school year.